-Sometimes we all need an explanation note on things we do or create, that’s for sure.
-PDF annotations represent different content additions that can appear helpful for every project at work or for personal needs when we need a helping hand in terms of explaining something.
+Sometimes, we all need an explanation or two for the things we do or create.
+PDF annotations represent side notes that we can insert into our work-related or personal projects to articulate complex concepts or ideas.
 The best thing about PDF annotations is probably the ability to add them to a specific location in your document.
 You can also link annotations as attachments to a given page or location.
 That means you can seamlessly add another file to your PDF if you need to.

 The annotation processes include valuable features like:

 - adding comments to the existing content;

 - stamping a PDF;

 - adding checkmarks or "X" marks;

 A good PDF annotation tool also allows you to make immediate PDF text changes.
 This includes the ability to highlight, strikethrough, or underline the desired content.
 This is of great value when you need to emphasize parts of the content that are essential for context and you need to direct attention toward them.
 They could also simply serve you as a reminder of what you need to focus on in later edits.